dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 <!-- end list -->

-  - The **Download** button next to the File button allows you to download the current map as a PNG
+  - The **Download** button next to the File button allows you to download the current map as a PNG image.

 <!-- end list -->